scientisst/scientisst-sense-firmware/README.md

 get_idf.bat
 ```

-## Configure Firmware
+## Configure firmware

+---

 First open the menuconfig tool:

 ```sh
 idf.py menuconfig
 ```

-Then navigate to ScientISST Configuration: Component config -> SCIENTISST Configuration (last option) and configure the desired options.
+Then navigate to ScientISST Configuration: Component config -> SCIENTISST Configuration (last option) and configure the
+desired options.
-The tool does not verify if the physical hardware supports the selected options, so be careful when selecting the options.
+The tool does not verify if the physical hardware supports the selected options, so be careful when selecting the
+options.
 Using the monitor tool, you can check if the device is working as expected and if any errors occur.

+## Flash firmware

+---

-## Flash Firmware (Linux/MacOS)
+### Flash firmware (Linux/MacOS)

 ```sh
 . get_idf.sh